qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_articles.rst

   * You can either invoke them directly from the command line, passing them as arguments to the generator.
   * Or you define local jobs that :ref:`extend <pages/tool/generator/generator_config_ref#extend>` them.

 In the former case the only way to influence the behaviour of the external job is through macros: The external job has to parameterize its workings with macro references, you have to know them and provide values for them that are suitable for your environment (A typical example would be output paths that you need to customize).
-Your values will take precendence over any values that might be defined in the external config.
+Your values will take precedence over any values that might be defined in the external config.
 But this also means you will have to know the job, know the macros it uses, provide values for them (e.g. in the global :ref:`let <pages/tool/generator/generator_config_ref#let_top-level>` of your config), resolve conflicts if other jobs happen to use the same macros, and so forth.

 In the latter case, you have more control over the settings of the external job that you are actually using.
 Here as well, you can provide macro definitions that parameterize the behaviour of the job you are extending.
-But you can also supply more job keys that will either shaddow the keys of the same name in the external job, or will be extended by them.
+But you can also supply more job keys that will either shadow the keys of the same name in the external job, or will be extended by them.
 In any case you will have more control over the effects of the external job.

 Add-ins use exactly these mechanisms to provide their functionality to other applications (in the sense as 'make test' or 'make api' did it in the old system).
 Consequently, to support this in the new system, the add-in applications (or more precisely: their job configuration) have to expose certain keys and use certain macros that can both be overridden by the using application.
 The next sections describe these build interfaces for the various add-in apps.
 But first more practical detail about the outlined ...